MehnaazAsad/ECO_Mocks_Catls_bias/docs/mock_catalogues/mock_catalogues.rst

 geometries as the **Environmental COntext** (ECO), **RESOLVE-A**, and **RESOLVE-B** galaxy surveys.

-RESOLVE is a volume-limited census of stellar, gas, and dynamical mass as well as star formation and merging within >50,000 cubic Mpc of the nearby cosmic web, reaching down to the dwarf galaxy regime and up to structures on tens of Mpc scales such as filaments, walls, and voids.
+REsolved Spectroscopy Of a Local VolumE (RESOLVE) is a volume-limited census of stellar, gas, and dynamical mass as well as star formation and merging within >50,000 cubic Mpc of the nearby cosmic web, reaching down to the dwarf galaxy regime and up to structures on tens of Mpc scales such as filaments, walls, and voids.